 Physical therapy exercises may help you maintain muscle strength.

-Vocational counseling, occupational therapy, or similar programs may help you maximize your mobility and independence.
+Vocational counseling, occupational therapy, or similar programs may help you stay as mobile and independent as possible.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of common peroneal nerve dysfunction.
+Call your provider if you have symptoms of common peroneal nerve dysfunction.

 Avoid crossing your legs or putting long-term pressure on the back or side of the knee.
 Treat injuries to the leg or knee right away.